 - inflammation or infection of the hair follicles (folliculitis)

-- sudden loss of the transplanted hair, called shock loss, which is typically temporary
+- sudden but typically temporary loss of the transplanted hair (called shock loss)

 - unnatural-looking tufts of hair